PART-I ((MCQs) (COMPULSORY)

 - Increase in amount of bills payable results in:

-(a) Increase the cash (b) Decrease the cash (c) Has not effect on cash (d) None of these
+(a) Increase the cash (b) Decrease the cash (c) Has not affect on cash (d) None of these

 - Which of the followings is a non-operating income?